jfrog/SwampUp2024/jftd-111/lab2-Shift-Left/README.md

   - Once the workflow is completed, navigate to Pull requests and select the PR that was just created
   - Find and examine the scan result highlighting the vulnerability impacting PyYaml v5.2

+# Quick Start To Quickly Advance to the Required End State
+1. Install the JFrog CLI in your IDE
+2. Uncomment out (remove the `//` characters at the line start) line 9 of `./sample-app/index.js`.
+3. Save the file if you're running VSCode or a different editor, IntelliJ or other Jetbrains IDEs will automatically save.